 Can Midjourney Post-Process Photos?

 You can get images based on your photo and prompts.
 But you are not going to get a post-processed version of your photo.

 To base your image on an existing photo, start the prompt with the web address of your photo.
 I usually save images into Dropbox or Google Drive and copy the associated link.

 Midjourney AI is a powerful tool for artistic image creation.
-You do not need to be able to draw or have an artistic background.
-Simply, describe what you want to see and let the bot do the rest.
+You don’t need to be able to draw or have an artistic background.
+Simply describe what you want to see and let the bot do the rest.

 But, again, you cannot always predict what the bot will render.
 There is an element of chance to what you get.
 In this way, it feels more like a game.
-Spin the wheel and see what you get.
+Spin the wheel and see what you get!